Ion Beam Center

-The department Ion Beam Center focuses on the modification and analysis of solid surfaces by the use of ions in a wide energy range (eV to MeV).
-The department ensures the operation and the methodical development of a variety of ion beam and plasma techniques.
-The use of facilities for materials research occures in close collaboration with other institute departmentals.
-In addition to ion beam analysis, for a comprehensive characterization of materials electron microscopy (TEM, SEM, cross-beam systems), and X-ray-based analysis techniques are used for structural elucidation.
-R&D work using ion-induced effects or structures for opto-and nanoelectronic devices can be performed in a class 100 clean room.
+The department Ion Beam Center focuses on the modification and analysis of surfaces and thin films by the use of ions in a wide energy range of 10 eV to 60 MeV.
+The department ensures the operation and the methodical development of a variety of ion beam techniques.
+The use of the ion facilities for materials research occures in close collaboration with other institute departmentals.
+In addition to ion beam analysis, electron microscopy (TEM, SEM, cross-beam systems), electron spectroscopy and X-ray-based analysis techniques are used for structural characterization.

 User Access